sparkflows/sparkflows-docs/docs/installation/configuration/running-different-port.rst

 Both ``Fire server`` and ``Fire`` processes can be configured to listen on different ports.

-Running Fire Server on Another Port
+Running Fire Server on custom Port
 -----------------------------------------

 By default the Fire server runs on the following ports: